Single Edits SQL Server: Push Data from the Database to an Application in Real-Time with Webhooks

 Introduction

-FME Flow (formerly FME Server) can respond to database events in real-time by making use of external database triggers.
-Create a real-time data pipeline between your database and external applications with FME Form (formerly FME Desktop) and FME Flow.
+FME Flow can respond to database events in real-time by using external database triggers.
+With FME Form and FME Flow, you can create a real-time data pipeline between your database and external applications.

 • Use an FME Flow App to load data edits into SQL Server.